juliusgb/til/packer/validate-packer-that-expects-env-var.md

   (source code not available)
 ```

-The question became "is `source_ami` set ?
-If so, why isn't packer finding it?"
+The question became
+> is `source_ami` set ?
+If so, why isn't packer finding it?

 The `source_ami` is set but expects a value from an environment variable.